-Pet birds have special needs when it comes to caging.
+Different birds have special needs when it comes to caging.
 Some birds, like canaries and finches, need cages that re long rather than tall.
 Other birds, like most parrots, need large cages that can hold lots of toys while still allowing the bird to spread its wings.
-The general rule of thumb is that bigger is always better.
-The best way to make sure that your pet bird get the biggest cage that will fit in your house is to build it yourself.
+You might want to soundproof the bird cage if your bird is loud.

 Determine the size you would like your cage to be.
 Take into account the size of the bird.
 A large cage for a sun conure is not a large cage for a macaw.
 Take into consideration the area where you will put the cage.
 Make sure you can easily get around three sides of the cage to help with feeding and cleaning.
 If you plan to hang a large bird cage outdoors, make sure critters can't climb onto and try to get into the cage.

 Pick the side that you would like to be the door.
 Measure the inside of the frame.
 Cut another four pieces of wood and nail them together so the new frame fits inside the larger one.
 Secure the door frame to the cube frame with hinges so the door opens out.

 Use wire cutters to cut the wire mesh into panels the size of each side of the cube.
 Secure the mesh to the outside of the frame with staples.
 Very large cages may require additional bracing along the frame to keep the wire mesh from rippling.

 Cut 2-inch blocks of lumber, four or six of them depending on how big your cage is, to be used as feet and attach them with nails along the bottom of the cage.
 If you don't want the cage to scratch your floor, table or other surface, put a non-skid, non-scratch material on the bottom of the feet.